 Our findings showed a higher correlation between age and reading scores in the DCDP group compared to the DCHP group.
-This result suggests that when exposure to L1 is consistent in quantity and quality, as in the case of DCDP, age is a better predictor for reading scores than in the more variable conditions represented by the DCHP group7.
-However, in the correlation between age and reading comprehension one important factor is missing in the equation, the language proficiency of each child.
+This result suggests that, when exposure to the L1 is consistent in quantity and quality, as in the case of DCDP, age is a better predictor for reading scores than in the case of the DCHP group, presumably because of the more variable learning histories of the DCHP.7 However, in the correlation between age and reading comprehension one important factor is missing in the equation, namely the language proficiency of each child.
 When language ability, as measured by antonym test scores, was included in the equation, regression analysis showed no effect for parental hearing status.
 Strong and Prinz (1997) found that deaf students with deaf mothers outperformed their deaf peers with hearing parents in reading tests.
 However, in their study, when levels of ASL ability were equivalent across parental hearing status groups, there were no differences in reading ability.
-Chamberlain and Mayberry (2008) argued that "skilled deaf readers are proficient sign language comprehenders" (Chamberlain & Mayberry, p.
+Chamberlain and Mayberry (2008) argued that "skilled [signing] deaf readers are proficient sign language comprehenders" (p.
 383).
-The current results support this assumption and confirm that for deaf readers, proficiency in reading comprehension does not depend on parental hearing status, but rather on solid and deep first language proficiency.
+The current results support this position and confirm that, for deaf readers, proficiency in reading comprehension does not depend on parental hearing status, but rather on solid and deep L1 proficiency.
 Similarly to spoken languages, language is the key for reading comprehension achievement.